reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 1. The program starts to execute the setTimeout function
 	* In it we tell it to wait for 3 sec.
 	* What happens now is that Node.js has a task that will be ran in 3 sec.
-	** it plases this task somewere and continues with the code.
+	** it places this task somewhere and continues with the code.
 That is it runs the console.log('hello world!'); line ** after 3 sec.
-Node.js will receive a interrupt and when it recives this interrupt it will run the console.log('Nirvana BEST'); line.
+Node.js will receive a interrupt and when it receives this interrupt it will run the console.log('Nirvana BEST'); line.
 ```

-This is because node.js is asynchronus.
+This is because node.js is asynchronous.
 This is really the pattern in node.js code it will never stop.
-It will allways continue to run.
-You define tasks and callback but node.js will allways continue to run.
+It will always continue to run.
+You define tasks and callback but node.js will always continue to run.
 This means that there is really no way to stop in node.js code.
-Ofcourse you can do something like we did above with setTimeout() or a callback.
+Of course you can do something like we did above with setTimeout() or a callback.
 But node.js will not stop even if you do it will keep on going and when it receives the interrupt it will run the task or callback.

-The reason for this behavior is because node.js is single threadid.
+The reason for this behaviour is because node.js is single threaded.
 It is not possible to created threads in node.js.
 And node.js is collectons of libraries that are focused on networking.

 Don't worry if you are not getting this right away.
 Lets take another example.
 Lets change the code above like this, using the [setInterval](http://www.w3schools.com/jsref/met_win_setinterval.asp) function.